-Nightriders, arson, lynching--in the course of one turbulent year, 9-year-old Cassie Logan's family is traumatized by inequality and racism in their small Mississippi town.
-Yet the novel effectively conveys, even in the midst of violence and hatred, the importance of family loyalty, as well as pride in the face of adversity.
+ROLL OF THUNDER, HEAR MY CRY recounts one turbulent year in the life of 9-year-old Cassie Logan's family as they're traumatized by inequality and racism in their small Mississippi town.
+Yet the novel effectively conveys, even in the midst of violence and hatred (including nightriders, arson, and lynching), the importance of family loyalty, as well as pride in the face of adversity.

 Is it any good?

 Readers will share Cassie's outrage and cheer her courage as she faces racism and violence in this compelling story.
 Even though she uncovers some pretty scary things, readers will be comforted knowing that she belongs to a strong and supportive family.
 It's this loyalty, love, and intense pride that enable the Logans to endure in the racist culture of 1930s Mississippi.

 Author Mildred D. Taylor doesn't pull any punches as she describes terrorism by nightriders, burnings ,and near lynchings.
 This book should be read with or introduced by a parent or teacher, both for the disturbing content and to help explain undefined references, such as sharecropping and Reconstruction.
 Roll of Thunder, Hear My Cry is the best kind of historical fiction, in which powerful lessons from the past are encased in such an absorbing story with such unforgettable characters that children don't feel like they're "studying" history at all.

 Families can talk about racism in 1930s Mississippi and now.
 What has changed since then?
 What challenges still remain?

 What do you think of the violence in the story?
 Did you know things like lynchings and mob violence went on?